SEAT León: Cupra León

 The León is also produced under SEAT's sister brand, Cupra and is available in 242 bhp or 296 bhp 2.0-litre turbocharged petrol engines.
-For a lower centre of gravity, the Cupra León sits 25mm lower at the front and 20mm lower at the rear compared to the regular Seat León.
+For a lower centre of gravity, the Cupra León sits 25 mm lower at the front and 20 mm lower at the rear compared to the regular Seat León.

-Top of the range is the estate-only 306 bhp Cupra ST 4Drive, with four-wheel-drive system and a DSG 'box.
-Performance figures for this Cupra ST 4Drive are rated at 4.8sec to 62mph, while top speed is limited to 155mph.
+Top of the range is the estate-only 306 bhp Cupra ST 4Drive, with four-wheel-drive system and a DSG gearbox.
+Performance figures for this Cupra ST 4Drive are rated at 4.8 sec to 62 mph, while top speed is limited to 155 mph.

-The Cupra León (PHEV) e-Hybrid's powertrain comprises a 242bhp turbocharged 1.4-litre four-cylinder petrol engine, an 113 horsepower electric motor, and a 13kWh lithium battery pack.
-The system produces 400Nm of torque, reaching 0–62mph in 6.7 seconds.
-Seat claim it has a pure electric range of 32 miles, 217.3mpg and a 30g/km of CO2 emissions figure.
+The Cupra León (PHEV) e-Hybrid's powertrain comprises a 148 bhp turbocharged 1.4-litre four-cylinder petrol engine, a 113-horsepower electric motor, and a 13 kWh lithium battery pack.
+Combined, the system produces 242 bhp and 400 Nm of torque, allowing the car to reach 0–62 mph in 6.7 seconds.
+Seat claim it has a pure electric range of 32 miles and can achieve 217.3 mpg and a 30 g/km CO_{2} emissions figure.

-Both 242bhp versions are fitted with 18-inch alloy wheels as standard, while the higher-output models are fitted with 19-inch alloy wheels and 370mm front discs with Brembo calipers.
+Both 242 bhp versions are fitted with 18-inch alloy wheels as standard, while the higher-output models are fitted with 19-inch alloy wheels and 370 mm front discs with Brembo calipers.

-The Cupra León 300TSI went on sale in early 2021 and features a turbocharged 2.0-litre four-cylinder petrol engine which produces 296bhp and 400Nm of torque; 0-62mph time of 5.7 seconds and a top speed of 155mph.
+The Cupra León 300TSI went on sale in early 2021 and features a turbocharged 2.0-litre four-cylinder petrol engine which produces 296 bhp and 400 Nm of torque; 0-62 mph time of 5.7 seconds and a top speed of 155 mph.
 Available in two versions: The entry-level VZ2 variant features 19-inch alloy wheels, black brake calipers, a quad exhaust system, and copper-coloured exterior detailing.
 VZ3 model gets a different set of 19-inch alloys, a wireless phone charger, heated leather seats, and a heated steering wheel.

+Facelift

+A facelift for the Cupra Leon that adopts the new Tavascan design language was released in 2024.

 Awards

-The Fourth generation León has won several awards including: Golden Steering Wheel Award for The SEAT León 1.5 eTSI model in the "Best price/product ratio up to 35,000 euros" category.
+The fourth generation León has won several awards including: Golden Steering Wheel Award for the SEAT León 1.5 eTSI model in the "Best price/product ratio up to 35,000 euros" category.
 In December 2020, The new SEAT León was voted "AUTOBEST 2021", the European accolade for the "Best Buy Car of Europe 2021".
 In January 2021, the Seat Leon 1.5 TSI 130 Evo FR was named Family Car of the Year by What Car? magazine.
 What Car? awarded the León five stars out of five in its review of the car.